samultra99/SELECTA-code/README.md

 # Final-Project-SELECTA

+Important: The game in its final form only supports MP3 files sadly.

 Important: You do not need a controller to play.
 You can use the Left, Down and Right arrow keys as an alternative.
 In menus, X is Right arrow and Square is Down arrow.
 Even if you are using a controller, a keyboard is required to navigate the Quick Play menu.

 How to run SELECTA (my game) for testing: